kubeshop/testkube-docs/docs/articles/ephemeral-environments.md

 which becomes both costly and difficult to manage over time.

 A preferred solution would be a single Testkube Environment to which any number of Testkube Agents (deployed in ephemeral clusters) can connect and report test execution results as they come and go.
-Unfortunately though, this approach is currently constrained by how Testkube works today:
+Unfortunately, this approach is currently constrained by how Testkube works today:

 - Testkube Environments can currently only handle a single connected agent at a time.
 - Testkube resources (Workflows, Triggers, etc.) are stored in the clusters themselves and not in the Control Plane, so that when a new agent in an ephemeral cluster connects, it won't contain any tests/triggers/etc to run.

-Given these constraints let's look at one can "re-use" a single Agent across multiple ephemeral clusters.
+Given these constraints, let's look at one can "re-use" a single Agent across multiple ephemeral clusters.

 ### Re-using agents within an Environment